OpenNebula/website/content/integrations/marketplace_appliances/minio.md

 ## Main Features

 - Based on MinIO release on Ubuntu 22.04 LTS
-- TLS configuration with self generated certificates.
+- TLS configuration with self-generated certificates.
 Enabled by default
 - Single-Drive and Multi-Drive deployment
 - Multi-Node deployment, optional as a OneFlow service template